Skip main navigation

 1. Mandatory Registration for Work

-You must register to work with the Job Center of Wisconsin within 14 days of the date you complete your initial claim application for UI to be eligible.
-This includes completing a résumé.
+You must register for work with the Job Center of Wisconsin within 14 days of the date you complete your initial claim application for UI to be eligible.
+This includes completing and activating a résumé.
 If you fail to register by the deadline, you may be denied benefits for any week before the date you register.

 If this requirement is waived, you will be notified on your claimant portal.